Opportunities for Undergraduate Students

 Dr. Johnson’s primary graduate appointment is in Psychology, but she is also cross-appointed to the Graduate Department of Linguistics.
 Like most universities in North America, graduate applications at the University of Toronto are due once a year (usually in November or December), and all new graduate students begin in September.
 Note that an undergraduate degree in Psychology is not necessarily required for admittance to the program.
 Key factors considered by Dr. Johnson when reviewing applications include relevant research experience and interests, as well as relevant lived experiences.
 An MA (or MSc) is not required for the Psychology Department’s direct entry PhD program, but having an MA (or MSc) in Psychology or a related field can make a student more competitive for admission.
 All PhD positions in Psychology and Linguistics at the University of Toronto are fully funded, but students are encouraged to apply for outside scholarships to supplement this base funding (domestic candidates can apply for OGS funding even before being admitted to university).

 Opportunities for Postdoctoral Fellows

 Dr. Johnson occasionally has openings for postdoctoral fellows in her lab.
-A fully funded position will be advertised in early 2022.
+She is currently acceptiong applications for a project entitled "EEG measures of perceptual development".
+More information about this position is available at the link below.
 Please contact Dr. Johnson directly to inquire about openings.
 Prospective post docs are also encouraged to seek independent funding (see links below).